 Not that this doesn’t happen everywhere else too, but clearly something was rotten in the state of Japan and in Tokyo, where you can find streets lined with high school girls selling their company to middle-aged salarymen.
-As of 2015, the world’s third largest economy ranks at 101 out of 145 nations in the World Economic Forum’s “Global Gender Gap Index” making it one of the most unequal industrialised nations in the world for women.
-Although always praised for being so technologically advanced (and it really isn’t, trust me), Japan still boosts one of the most conservative working environments in the modern world where many women permanently leave (or are pressured to leave) the workforce upon marriage or their first pregnancy.
+As of 2017, the world’s third largest economy ranks at 114 out of 145 nations in the World Economic Forum’s “Global Gender Gap Index”, making it one of the most unequal industrialised nations in the world for women.
+Although always praised for being so technologically advanced (and it really isn’t, trust me), Japan still boasts one of the most conservative working environments in the modern world where many women permanently leave (or are pressured to leave) the workforce upon marriage or their first pregnancy.
 While this is clearly one of the less favourable remnants of old Japan, things are certainly changing with the younger generation.
 Just. very. slowly.

-One other thing everyone who goes to Japan will notice, is that Japanese people have a special relationship to, what is probably best encapsulated in the concept of “cuteness.”
+One other thing everyone who visits Japan will notice, is that Japanese people have a special relationship to, what is probably best encapsulated in the concept of “cuteness.”
 And I don’t just mean their affection for adorable puppies wearing sweaters, life-size mascots or cafés serving teddy bear shaped food, but cuteness as a pervasive element in various aspects of everyday life, which manifests itself in both subtle and strikingly bold forms.

 While most Japanese people don’t dress in cute outfits like you will see in this project, cuteness and even innocence are seen as ideal virtues, especially for (young) women.
 It is, for example, not uncommon for some females to make their voice sound cuter when talking to customers or to their often male superiors at the workplace.
 While this also has a lot to do with cultural standards of politeness, it is noteworthy that cute behaviour is more often expected from and performed by women than by men which many scholars attribute to the lingering of patriarchic values in Japanese society.